 “Don’t believe the misinformation that is going on out there,” he said.
 “Everyone is scared and wants to provide rapid, useful information to people.”

 “Unless and until prospective randomized data are available, people should not assume anything they read is true, and they should speak to their physician if they have questions,” Januzzi added.

-Most cardiologists — including the American Heart Association, American College of Cardiology, and Heart Failure Society of America — advise patients to stay on their medications.
+Most cardiologists — including the American Heart Association, American College of Cardiology, and Heart Failure Society of America — advise patients to